Quick Exit

-We recognise the vital role that fathers and non-birthing parents play in the lives of women affected by psychological and/or physical trauma and acknowledge the trauma those fathers and partners experience themselves during a traumatic birth.
-The first section speaks to fathers/non-birthing parents who are themselves navigating birth-related trauma.
-The second section is written for parents who are concerned about their partner after a traumatic birth.
+The first section on this page speaks to fathers/partners who are themselves navigating birth-related trauma.
+The second section is written for parents who are concerned about their partner after the birth experience.

-We hope this information encourages fathers and non-birthing parents to seek help and understand they are not alone and that support is available.
+We hope this information encourages fathers and partners to seek help, understand that they matter too, and know that support is available.

-After witnessing a difficult birth experience, it is a significant time for all concerned, including fathers and non-birthing parents.
-You may be juggling many roles, such as: supporter of your wife/partner, work responsibilities, and parent to the new baby and older children.
-During the postnatal period, fathers and partners are also vulnerable to depression and anxiety and may find it hard to get the support they need.
+After witnessing a difficult birth experience, it is a significant time for all involved, including fathers and partners.
+You may be juggling many roles, such as a supporter to your wife/partner, work duties, and a parent to the new baby and older children.
+During the time after birth, fathers and partners are also vulnerable to depression and anxiety and may find it hard to get the support they need.

-Below are some of the common symptoms experienced by fathers and non-birthing parents after a traumatic birth.
+Below are some of the common symptoms experienced by fathers and partners after a traumatic birth.

 Reliving the event through unwanted and recurring memories, including vivid images and/or nightmares.
 This may cause you to experience intense emotional or physical reactions, such as sweating, heart palpitations or panic when reminded of or discussing the birth or events.